1jour1vin

 Wine noted (guide 2015) 1*Star (Very successful wine)

-In keeping with the appellation and the house style, the 2011 is an intense and elegant wine.
-On the nose, black and red fruits blend seamlessly with toasted bread, spices, and vanilla.
-A supple and fresh attack introduces a full-bodied, fleshy, sappy palate, powerful without excess, built on silky, very fine-grained tannins.
-A racy, very balanced Saint-Julien, built to age well.
+True to the appellation and the estate’s style, the 2011 is an intense and elegant wine.
+On the nose, black and red fruits blend seamlessly with notes of toast, spices, and vanilla.
+A supple and fresh attack leads to a full-bodied, fleshy, and juicy palate that is powerful without being excessive, built on silky, very fine-grained tannins.
+A distinguished Saint-Julien, very well-balanced, and built to age well.

 About the estate: